The best monitors for working from home

 🔎 BenQ MA270U is designed for MacBooks through and through, and it offers a stunning complement to Apple's laptops, both in terms of performance and its display quality It's not cheap, but hey, neither is a MacBook. ★★★★½

 Design: This is one area where the BenQ MA270U falls a little short.
-We found its design to be in truth rather dated, lacking the sleekness of the MacBooks it's designed to pair with.
+We found its design to be in truth rather dated, lacking the sleekness of the other monitors on this list such as the Dell P3222QE.
 Still, it is at least well-built and robust, with good adjustability and minimal bezels around the 27-inch screen.
 There are also both HDMI and USB ports, and you can use the latter to supply power to your MacBook.

 Performance: Superb.
 The 4K resolution delivers absolutely outstanding detail and crispness, while the clever BenQ colour matching ensures that the image on the monitor looks exactly like the image on the MacBook, thanks to a P3 wide colour gamut with professionally calibrated vibrant colours.
 MacBook Control also works well.
 It's a pretty simple monitor, without too long a feature list, but what it does, it does well.